Theo-D/holbertonschool-higher_level_programming/python-abc/README.md

 task_01_duck_typing.py - Contains definitions for abstract class Shape and classes Rectangle and Square inheriting from shape.

 task_02_verboselist.py - Contains definition for VerboseList that extends on methods for the class List.

+task_03_countediterator.py - Extends the built-in iterator obtained from the iter function.